OpenMPDK/dss-ecosystem/README.md

 ### Data Integrity Test

-The Data Integrity test is to make sure the data uploaded on TESS is the same as the data on the NFS.
+The Data Integrity test is to make sure the data uploaded on DSS is the same as the data on the NFS.
 When the option is enabled, data mover performs a checksum validation test of all objects on object store.
 It also performs data-integrity check for uploaded data when “—skip_upload” option is specified.

 ```
 ansible-playbook -i inv_file playbooks/start_datamover.yml -e "datamover_operation=TEST"